awsdocs/amazon-migrationhub-user-guide/doc_source/ec2-recommendations.md

 **Note**
 Percentile\-based recommendations are only generated for servers with data collected by a Discovery Connector from March 12th, 2019 onwards, or by a Discovery Agent\.

-## How EC2 Instance Recommendations Work<a name="how-ec2-recommendations-work"></a>
+## How Amazon EC2 instance recommendations work<a name="how-ec2-recommendations-work"></a>

-This feature recommends the most cost\-effective EC2 instance type that can satisfy your existing server specifications and utilization requirements while taking into account your selected instance preferences\.
+This feature recommends the most cost\-effective Amazon Elastic Compute Cloud instance type that can satisfy your existing server specifications and utilization requirements while taking into account your selected instance preferences\.
 The server specifications that are used to generate your recommendations are:
 + Number of processors
 + Number of logical cores
 + Total amount of RAM
 + Operating system family
 + Usage data including peak, average, and percentiles of CPU and RAM

-EC2 instance recommendations returns the best Amazon EC2 instance type match based on server specification as well as the performance dimensions you provided\.
+Amazon EC2 instance recommendations returns the best Amazon EC2 instance type match based on server specification as well as the performance dimensions you provided\.
 To match the performance dimensions, the service adjusts the server’s specification by multiplying the original CPU and RAM values by the usage percentage\.

-## Generating Amazon EC2 Recommendations<a name="generating-ec2-recommendations"></a>
+## Generating Amazon EC2 recommendations<a name="generating-ec2-recommendations"></a>

-In the **Export EC2 instance recommendations** page of the Migration Hub console, you'll choose your recommendation preferences\.
+In the **Export Amazon EC2 instance recommendations** page of the Migration Hub console, you'll choose your recommendation preferences\.
 These preferences include resource sizing, instance type preferences, and instance type exclusions\.
 Use the following procedure to generate your Amazon EC2 instance recommendations\.

 **To generate Amazon EC2 instance recommendations**

 1. Open a browser and sign into the Migration Hub console at https://console\.aws\.amazon\.com/migrationhub\.

-1. On the left\-side navigation, from **Assess**, choose **EC2 instance recommendations**\.
+1. On the left\-side navigation, from **Assess**, choose **Amazon EC2 instance recommendations**\.

 1. Choose your Amazon EC2 instance size preferences for your discovered servers\.
 You can choose one of the following options\.
    + **Current server specification** – You have the two options of **Direct match** or **Custom match**\.